 Your current health plays a major role.
 If you have pre-existing conditions like diabetes or hypertension, expect a higher premium.
 Insurers may even require medical tests to assess your health before finalizing the policy.

-Your premium can be higher in case you smoke.
+Your premium can be higher if you smoke.
 There are various life-threatening diseases associated with smoking; hence, a smoker presents a greater risk for insurance.
 Even occasional smoking can push up your premium.

 Do you love adventure sports?
 Do you often move to dangerous places?
 The way you live affects your premium amounts.
-Rates may be elevated for involvement in high-risk activities such as scuba diving, skydiving, or mountaineering.
+The premium amount may be increased for involvement in high-risk activities such as scuba diving, skydiving, or mountaineering.

 The greater the amount of coverage you choose, the higher your premium will be.
 The reason is that the insurer assumes an additional financial risk in the event of a claim.
 A ₹1 crore cover will automatically be expensive compared to a ₹50 lakh policy.

 Your premium structure also depends on how long you choose to pay.
 If you opt for a shorter tenure, you will pay higher installments.
-Spreading payments over a longer period can make them more affordable but might increase the total cost.
+Limited pay options usually cost more per year but less overall if you're disciplined about it.

 Term insurance already ranks as life insurance's most economical variant.
 Yet various strategies can reduce your premium outflow.
 Here is how: